curl/curl/docs/libcurl/libcurl-tutorial.md

 the remote server which IP address and port number to connect to.
 This is made with the CURLOPT_FTPPORT(3) option.
 If you set it to "-", libcurl uses your system's "default IP address".
-If you want to use a particular IP, you can set the full IP address, a host name to resolve to an IP address or even a local network interface name that libcurl gets the IP address from.
+If you want to use a particular IP, you can set the full IP address, a hostname to resolve to an IP address or even a local network interface name that libcurl gets the IP address from.

 When doing the "PORT" approach, libcurl attempts to use the EPRT and the LPRT